Tracy Daly is a professor at Cal State San Marcos, National University, Miramar College.

 Students learn differently when they can apply information learned in class to their own dietary habits.
 I often see acknowledgement and ownership of current habits turning into positive dietary changes after engaging in a diet analysis assignment.
 They feel empowered when they begin to understand how important nutrition is to health, and how they can take charge of their own health by reading the Reports of their personal dietary intake from D&W+.
 This is a Nutrition instructor’s dream!
 I am grateful there is such a thorough, user-friendly, and intuitive diet analysis program like D&W+.
 I would highly recommend it to other Nutrition instructors.
 It educates students, saves instructor grading time, and is trustworthy.

-Note: The Diet & Wellness Plus diet analysis MindApp covered in this blog reflects the experience found within Nutrition and Health MindTap products.
+Note: The Diet & Wellness Plus diet analysis MindApp covered in this blog post reflects the experience found within Nutrition and Health MindTap products.
+Review our recommended titles that are available with MindTap.